jdevfullstack-tutorials/learn-to-code/README.md

 even dynamic ones were simplified by several frameworks and ready-made projects that sometimes a programmer does not even need to write a single line of code!
-Software development is becoming more and more automatic!
+Software development is becoming more and more automated!

 But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way.
 This will have